roeeh/roeeh.github.io/_posts/2017-02-08-oneplus3-bootloader-vulns.md

 Both issues were responsibly disclosed to and acknowledged by *OnePlus Security*.
 The first vulnerability, [CVE-2017-5626], was reported on **January 23rd**.
 It was also found independently by a OnePlus engineer.
 [CVE-2017-5624], reported on **January 16th**, should be fixed in a future OxygenOS release -- the reason for its today's public disclosure is because someone already [published](https://forum.xda-developers.com/oneplus-3/how-to/fix-easy-method-removing-dm-verity-t3544339) it on **January 24th**.

-*Disclaimer* I tested the vulnerabilities on OnePlus 3 only, but OnePlus 3T contains the vulnerable code too.
+*Disclaimer*: I tested the vulnerabilities on OnePlus 3 only, but OnePlus 3T contains the vulnerable code too.

 ### Bypassing the Bootloader's Lock (CVE-2017-5626) ###
 OnePlus 3 & 3T running OxygenOS 3.2 - 4.0.1 had two proprietary fastboot `oem` commands:

-1. `fastboot oem 4F500301` -- bypasses the bootloader's lock -- allowing one with fastboot access to effectively unlock the device, disregarding `OEM Unlocking`, without user confirmation and without erasure of userdata (which occurs normally after lock-state changes).
+1. `fastboot oem 4F500301` -- bypasses the bootloader's lock -- allowing one with fastboot access to effectively unlock the device, disregarding `OEM Unlocking`, without user confirmation and without erasure of userdata (which normally occurs after lock-state changes).
 Moreover, the device still reports it's locked after running this command.

 2. `fastboot oem 4F500302` -- resets various bootloader settings.
 For example, it will lock an unlocked bootloader without user confirmation.

 Analyzing the bootloader binary shows that the routine which handles the `4F500301` command is pretty straightforward: